How to Choose the Best and Most Comfortable Sleeper Sofa

 Measure for Fit

-- True dimensions: Measure the true mattress dimensions.
-For example, a standard queen-size mattress is 60 inches wide by 80 inches long.
-A queen-sized sofa sleeper mattress may reach only 72 inches long, which could make a difference in fit and comfort.
+And one thing that’s important to note: sofa bed mattresses are not the same size as regular bed mattresses.
+Make sure to measure the true mattress dimensions of any sofa bed you’re considering.
+For example, the standard mattress for a queen-size bed is 60 inches wide by 80 inches long.
+However, the mattress size on a queen sized sleeper sofa may reach only 72 inches long, which could make a difference in fit and comfort.